fnproject/cli/README.md

 The Fn CLI command structure has changed as of version 0.4.109

-Please refer to the [Fn CLI Wiki](https://github.com/fnproject/cli/wiki) page for information on why we chose this structure and a more detail look at the structure.
+Please refer to the [Fn CLI Wiki](https://github.com/fnproject/cli/wiki) page for information on why we chose this structure and for more details.

 ### Commands that have not changed:
 ```